 Cooktop Compatibility: Made In cookware is compatible with all cooktops, including induction.
-All-Clad cookware is compatible with all cooktops, except for the All-Clad Master Chef, LTD, and C4 Copper.
+All-Clad cookware is compatible with all cooktops, except for the Essentials collection.

 Cleaning and Care: Made In stainless steel and non-stick cookware is dishwasher safe, but its carbon steel cookware needs to be washed by hand.
-All-Clad stainless steel and non-stick cookware are dishwasher-safe, except for the C4 Copper and Master Chef collections.
+All-Clad stainless steel and non-stick cookware are dishwasher-safe

 Price: All-Clad cookware is significantly more expensive than Made In.
 Why?
 Customers are willing to pay a premium for the prestigious All-Clad brand.
 Also, All-Clad sells through retailers while Made In sells direct to customers on its website, cutting out the middlemen and avoiding retail markups.